>> Bourbon Basics

 Which wood forward Bourbons are for beginners?If you are looking to see if you like wood forward Bourbons without breaking the bank, try Wild Turkey 101 proof, Elijah Craig Small Batch or Jim Beam Black.

 These Bourbons have been more gently aged and haven't picked up as many of the oak characteristics.

 As such you get more of the flavor from the corn, barley, rye or wheat used in their creation.
 Think notes like hot cereal or cornbread.

 Good beginner Bourbons that showcase these grain flavors are Very Old Barton, Basil Hayden's, and Johnny Drum Private Reserve.

 Which grain-forward Bourbons are for beginners?

 And last but not least, the wheated Bourbon legends like your Pappy Van Winkles, and Buffalo Trace Antiques that replace rye in their mash bill recipes, resulting in a sweeter and smoother profile (think rye bread vs. wheat bread).

-So, after all of that, where should we point our wannabe Bourbon-loving friends?
+So, after all of that, where should we point or give to Bourbon-loving friends?
 The first step in knowing what you like is trying new things.
 Luckily, we know just the place to go...